-- Is the services plan appropriate? - Does anything need adjusting in the service plan? - Are services being provided as planned? - Is progress being made toward the achievement of the goals established in the service plan? - Is the functioning of the family members changing? - Is communication among the various persons participating in the service plan up-todate? - Have the family's goals been met? - Does a referral for Child Protective Services need to be considered? - Are there indications that risk has increased and there is a need for a new YBE? - Does the family refuse Youth Services and no legal grounds exist for intervention? - Does the family need to be referred elsewhere? - Should the case be closed?
+- Is the services plan appropriate? - Does anything need adjusting in the service plan?

+- Are services being provided as planned? - Is progress being made toward the achievement of the goals established in the service plan? - Is the functioning of the family members changing? - Is communication among the various persons participating in the service plan up-todate? - Have the family's goals been met? - Does a referral for Child Protective Services need to be considered? - Are there indications that risk has increased and there is a need for a new Youth Behavioral Evaluation? - Does the family refuse Youth Services and no legal grounds exist for intervention? - Does the family need to be referred elsewhere? - Should the case be closed?

-5.2 Service Plan Review Protocol
+6.2 Family Service Plan Evaluation Review Protocol

 The service plan should be reviewed every 90 days from the initiation of the Family Service Plan.
 If circumstance warrant, the service plan can be reviewed in less than 90 days.
-However, regular reviews should occur no later that every 90 days
+However, regular reviews should occur no later that every 90 days.

-In completing the service plan review the worker will:
+In completing the service plan review the Worker will:

-- Obtain written or verbal input from service providers regarding progress on goals and client involvement in services. - Meet with all family members to formally review the service plan and evaluate progress towards goal achievement. - Review each goal which was scheduled to be worked on during the period in order to determine progress. - Document the summary of case activity for the previous 90 day period. - Document the evaluation of the case activity relative to the service plan for the previous 90 day period. - Discuss with the family and decide whether the service plan should continue as is, be modified or the case should be closed.
+- Obtain written or verbal input from service providers regarding progress on goals and client involvement in services. - Meet with all family members to formally review the service plan and evaluate progress towards goal achievement. - The Youth Services Social Worker will thoroughly explain that should the family not be able to comply with the service plan and meet the goals laid out in it, their child(ren) may be removed from the home. - Review each goal which was scheduled to be worked on during the period in order to determine progress. - Document the summary of case activity for the previous 90 day period. - Document the evaluation of the case activity relative to the service plan for the previous 90 day period. - Discuss with the family and decide whether the service plan should continue as is, be modified or the case should be closed.

-Whenever case closure is being discussed the worker should consider first completing a new Youth Behavioral Evaluation.
-The completion of a second YBE provides the worker and the family with a means to compare whether there are any Behavioral Control Influences which remain and which must be addressed.
-Comparing the original YBE to a second one also allows the family and the worker to objectively address whether or not risk has been reduced and by how much.
+Whenever case closure is being discussed the Worker should consider first completing a new Youth Behavioral Evaluation.
+The completion of a second Youth Behavioral Evaluation provides the Worker and the family with a means to compare whether there are any Behavioral Control Influences which remain and which must be addressed.
+Comparing the original Youth Behavioral Evaluation to a second one also allows the family and the Worker to objectively address whether or not risk has been reduced and by how much.

-5.3 Approval of the Family Service Plan Review
+6.3 Approval of the Family Service Plan Evaluation Review